Last Updated on July 28, 2021

 In 1918, the Ottoman government negotiated a surrender to the British.
 As part of the terms of surrender, the Ottomans agreed to allow the British to occupy any Ottoman territory “in case of disorder.”
 That’s how Istanbul (a city in Turkey and part of the Ottoman empire) came to be occupied by the British.
 [You may recall from history class that Istanbul has had numerous names throughout the ages including Constantinople and Byzantium.

 Why was Captain Billy so suspicious of Seyit and his fellow refugees?

 Since Seyit had been a Russian officer and Russia fought on the same side as the Brits, I didn’t understand why (British) Captain Billy had such a disdain for Seyit and the other Crimean Turk refugees.
 I did some research and was unable to come up with anything definitive.
 However, I’m guessing that Billy was suspicious of them because they were Turkish (the enemy) by ethnicity—they dressed like Turks, spoke like Turks, and were Muslims like Turks.
 Perhaps that explains why he was not so vindictive towards Petro and the Baroness, as both of them were Russian (but not Turk Russians).

-If you enjoyed this post, you’ll also want to see the post 30 Romantic Period Dramas You Haven’t Seen.
+If you enjoyed this post, you’ll also want to read 30 Romantic Period Dramas You Haven’t Seen.
 And be sure to wander over to The Period Films List, with the best historical dramas sorted by era.
-You may also want to read the history behind Home Fires, written by the original book’s author Julie Summers.
+You’ll also want to read 5 Reasons to Watch The Road to Calvary, another epic historical romance streaming on Netflix.